zuozhenggh/learning-library/developer-library/forms-to-oci/introduction/introduction.md

 ## About this Workshop

-In this workshop, you install Oracle Forms on Oracle Cloud Infrastruture.
+In this workshop, you will provision Oracle Forms on Oracle Cloud Infrastruture.
 Then compile and run Oracle Forms samples.

   ![architecture](images/forms-architecture.png)

 ### Objectives

 In this workshop, you will learn how to:
-- Install Forms Server
+- Provision an Oracle Forms Server environment
-- Install a Database:
+- Integrate Oracle Forms with a chosen database:
     - Option 1: Local Database
     - Option 2: Database Cloud Service
     - Option 3: Autonomous Database (not described in this lab)